Uyghurs: Genetics

+Genetic studies have suggested that the admixture between the West Eurasian and East Asian ancestral components of the Uyghurs may have been sex-biased, with East Asian ancestry being more common in maternal lineages and West Eurasian ancestry predominating in paternal lineages.
+Later genome-wide studies have indicated a more complex history involving multiple admixture events between East and West Eurasian populations.

 A study of mitochondrial DNA (2004) (therefore the matrilineal genetic contribution) found the frequency of Western Eurasian-specific haplogroup in Uyghurs to be 42.6% and East Asian haplogroup to be 57.4%.
 Uyghurs in Kazakhstan on the other hand were shown to have 55% European/Western Eurasian maternal mtDNA.

 A study based on paternal DNA (2005) shows West Eurasian haplogroups (J and R) in Uyghurs make up 65% to 70% and East Asian haplogroups (C, N, D and O) 30% to 35%.

 One study by Xu et al. (2008), using samples from Hetian (Hotan) only, found Uyghurs have about an average of 60% European or West Asian (Western Eurasian) ancestry and about 40% East Asian or Siberian ancestry (Eastern Eurasian).
 From the same area, it is found that the proportion of Uyghur individuals with European/West Asian ancestry ranges individually from 40.3% to 84.3% while their East Asian/Siberian ancestry ranges individually from 15.7% to 59.7%.
 Further study by the same team showed an average of slightly greater European/West Asian component at 52% (ranging individually from 44.9% to 63.1%) in the Uyghur population in southern Xinjiang but only 47% (ranging individually from 30% to 55%) in the northern Uyghur population.

 A different study by Li et al. (2009) used a larger sample of individuals from a wider area and found a higher East Asian component of about 70% on average, while the European/West Asian component was about 30%.
 Overall, Uyghur show relative more similarity to "Western East Asians" than to "Eastern East Asians".
 The authors also cite anthropologic studies which also estimate about 30% "Western proportions", which are in agreement with their genetic results.

 Genetic distance between different Eurasian populations and frequency of West- and East-Eurasian components.